jeremymv2/hosted-chef-migration/README.md

 ## Assumptions
 There are various assumptions made here, please carefully take these into account as this may not be a one-size-fits-all.

-* This is migrating Basic data only (cookbooks, environments, roles, data_bags, nodes, clients)
+* This is migrating Basic data only (cookbooks, environments, roles, data_bags, nodes, clients, acls)
-  * acls, containers, cookbook_artifacts, groups, policies, policy_groups are not included in this document
+  * containers, cookbook_artifacts, groups, policies, policy_groups are not included in this document
 * You utilize an admin user with full privileges on both Chef servers
 * The end goal is to only have to change `chef_server_url` in each node's `client.rb` - keeping existing client certificates.